Recipe for How to Make a Delicious Steak Omelette

 As I mentioned in my hub, http://hubpages.com/hub/Eggs--Theyre-Whats-For-Breakfast, I really enjoy the steak omelette served at IHOP otherwise known as the International House of Pancakes.

-Making a simple steak omelette for yourself at home sans the stack of pancakes is quite easy to do and something that I have done from time to time.
+So how can you make a delicious steak omelette?
+Well, making a simple steak omelette for yourself at home (minus the stack of pancakes that you might get with a steak omelette at IHOP) is quite easy to do and something that I have done from time to time.
 When cooking or preparing simple meals such as sandwiches where there is no cooking required, I often get inspiration from various delicious dishes that I tried in restaurants.
 Such was the case in my recipe hub asking " Have you tried strawberry shortcake in a mason jar? " There, I received inspiration from and must credit Red Lobster for their fantastic dessert.
 Here, It is IHOP that most gives me the inspiration to prepare a steak omelette in this particular way.
 IHOP also offers tasty hash browns or shredded potato on their abundant and filling steak omelette platter, providing so much food that you would not be able to eat it all in one sitting probably and can easily share.

 - Fully cook your well marinated meat first and foremost.